Frequently Asked Questions

 Itchiness: Skin changes during this phase can lead to itchiness.

-Remember, everyone’s experience is unique, but understanding these symptoms can help you navigate perimenopause more effectively
+Remember, everyone’s experience is unique, but understanding these symptoms can help you navigate perimenopause more effectively.

 Are Bioidentical Hormones Safe?